You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 There are many clear benefits of JLPT.

 Japan is a monolingual country.
-As a result, a powerful command of the language is essential for most jobs related to Japanese.
-So, it plays a substantial role in finding employment there.
+As a result, a strong command of the language is essential for most jobs related to Japanese, so it plays a substantial role in finding employment there.

 JLPT can add value to your profile if you plan to study, work, or travel to Japan.
 For example, if you have JLPT, it can enhance your chances of getting hired as an English teacher in Japan.